ddbj/www/_jga/index-e.md

 information is managed, stored and distributed by the JGA.
 Once processed, all data are encrypted.
 Users can contact the JGA team from [here](/contact-ddbj-e.html).
-JGA services are provided in collaboration with [National Bioscience Database Center (NBDC)](http://biosciencedbc.jp/en/) of [Japan Science and Technology Agency](http://www.jst.go.jp/EN/index.html).
+JGA services are provided in collaboration with the [Department of NBDC Program (NBDC)](http://biosciencedbc.jp/en/) of [Japan Science and Technology Agency](http://www.jst.go.jp/EN/index.html).

 ## Data access  {#access}